umarhassan-mitodl/wgs.s10-fall-2017/content/pages/lecture-summaries.md

 Who are some of the most notable/influential women to have taught, researched, and studied at MIT?

-Guest Speaker: Debbie Douglas, Director of Collections & Curator, Science & Technology at the {{% resource_link "83458cfd-bf77-4860-bbd4-cc36f0abada8" "MIT Muesum" %}}
+Guest Speaker: Debbie Douglas, Director of Collections & Curator, Science & Technology at the [MIT Muesum](https://mitmuseum.mit.edu/)

 Field trip to the MIT Museum